Study in USA

 Proof of having no criminal records.

-Proof of income or financial support.
+Proof of income or financial support (minimum €21,621.60).

 Proof of current residence permit that shows that the applicant has completed the minimum amount of stay in the country (5 or 3 years).

-Marriage Certificate if seeking PR in France as a result of being married to a French PR holder(obtained within 3 months).
+Marriage Certificate if seeking PR in France as a result of being married to a French PR holder (obtained within 3 months).

 Signed statement of honour by both spouses at a French consulate.

-Proof of previous marriage certificate or divorce paperwork (if applicable).
+Proof of a previous marriage certificate.

 After applying for PR in France, it takes 2-3 months to get a decision, provided that the application process is successful.
-It goes through the following steps before finally granting permanent residence status in France for applicants.
+It goes through the following steps before finally granting permanent residence status in France to applicants.

 The application for the France PR for Indian students will be processed by the police, the mayor’s office and other agencies of the government.